BakaOtaku/wise-wallet/README.md

 WiseWallet's innovative approach to blockchain interactions is set to revolutionize how users perceive and utilize DeFi platforms.
 Through the combination of user-friendly features and forward-thinking solutions, WiseWallet presents a compelling platform for the future of blockchain-based transactions.

 ### Tech Stack
-- Nibiru Oracle
+- Comdex Oracle
 - GPT-4
 - Cosmwasm
-- Nibiru Chain
+- Comdex Chain
 - Rust and TS

 ### Team